 Marfan syndrome affects both sexes and all ethnic groups.
 However, it is relatively rare.
-About 1 in 7500 people are born with the disorder and an estimated 200,000 individuals in the United States are currently diagnosed with it.
+About 1 in 5000 people are born with the disorder and an estimated 200,000 individuals in the United States are currently diagnosed with it.

-Many of the symptoms of Marfan syndrome are striking, but the most serious problems associated with the Marfan syndrome involve the cardiovascular system.
-The mitral valve leaflets are usually too large and pliant for the openings they need to cover, and can induce an abnormal, backward billowing motion (mitral valve prolapse).
-In numerous individuals with MVP, the mitral valve makes a click as it moves backward, a sound that can be detected with a stethoscope.
+Many of the symptoms of Marfan syndrome are striking, but the most serious problems associated with the Marfan syndrome involve the heart and blood vessels.
+There can be problems with one of the valves in the heart called the mitral valve.
+The valve leaflets are too large and can bow in the wrong direction.
+This is called mitral valve prolapse.
+In individuals with mitral valve prolapse, the mitral valve makes a click as it moves backward.
+This sound that can be detected with a stethoscope when a doctor listens to the heart.
 In about one-third of people with prolapse blood leaks backward through the valve (mitral valve regurgitation) producing a heart murmur that can also be heard through a stethoscope.
 A few individuals with mitral regurgitation develop symptoms like breathlessness, an irregular pulse (palpitations), or extreme tiredness.

 Most patients are evaluated for Marfan syndrome because of their skeletal manifestations.
 A person with the disorder will usually be tall, thin, and loose-jointed.
-Frequent symptoms of the disease include long, slender fingers and toes (arachnodactyly) and flat arches (pes planus).
-Curvature of the spine (scoliosis and kyphosis) and protrusion or indentations of the breastbone (pectus carinatum and excavatum) are also common manifestations.
+Frequent signs of the disease include long, slender fingers and toes (arachnodactyly) and flat arches (pes planus).
+Curvature of the spine (scoliosis and kyphosis) and protrusion or indentations of the breastbone (pectus carinatum and excavatum) are also common problems.
 The roof of the mouth (palate) may be highly arched, causing dental crowding, and the face may seem narrow and elongated.
 Persons with Marfan syndrome may also demonstrate an arm-span-to-height ratio greater than 1.05.

 Striae are bands of thin wrinkled skin, initially red but becoming purple and white, which tend to appear in areas prone to stress, such as the shoulders, hips, and lower back.